JVarhol/HA-Family-Hub/README.md

   which saved theme this particular tablet/browser shows, independent of what other devices are showing.
 - **Global theme mode**: the calendar card can optionally follow a saved theme directly instead of its own local theme settings.
+The "Use global theme" dropdown lists two groups — your own saved presets, and a **"Home Assistant"** group listing every native/installed HA theme (`themes.yaml`, HACS themes, etc.) plus a synthesized "Default (Home Assistant)" entry — so the dashboard can follow a theme you already have installed in Home Assistant without recreating it by hand.
 - A full **Theme Builder sidebar panel** for building and saving your own custom named themes exists in the codebase but isn't part of this beta release yet — presets and the Theme Selector cover theming for now.